Samuel Mather: Life and career

 Mather was educated in Cleveland's public schools, attending Cleveland High School before transferring to and graduating from St. Mark's School in Southborough, Massachusetts in 1869.
 Mather intended to attend Harvard University, but while working as a timekeeper in one of his father's mines in Ishpeming, Michigan, a premature explosion left him with a fractured skull, broken left arm, and a spinal injury.
 He spent the next three years convalescing (although the arm was left permanently stiff).
 He spent several months traveling in Europe in 1872 and returned to Cleveland in 1873, where he became an executive in his father's company.

 In 1881, Mather married Flora Stone, daughter of Cleveland industrialist and railroad magnate Amasa Stone.
-The couple spent nearly two years traveling in Europe before returning to Cleveland.
+Flora's sister was Clara Louise Stone, who married John Hay (1838-1905).
+He had been Abraham Lincoln's secretary and later became Secretary of State during the McKinley and Theodore Roosevelt administrations.
+Samuel and Flora spent nearly two years traveling in Europe before returning to Cleveland.
 The couple had four children: Samuel Livingston Mather (born 1882), Amasa Stone Mather (born 1884), Constance (1889), and Philip Richard Mather (1894).

 In 1883, Mather co-founded Pickands Mather and Company with James Pickands and Jay C. Morse.
 Pickands had risen to the rank of colonel in the 124th Ohio Volunteer Infantry during the American Civil War.
 In 1867, he moved to Marquette, Michigan, where he opened a hardware store selling tools and supplies to iron mining companies.
 He opened a fuel coal supply business three years later.
 He was elected mayor of Marquette in 1875, and five years later formed the Taylor Iron Co. (an iron mining concern) with Jay C. Morse.
 After Pickands' wife died in 1882, he moved to Cleveland.
 Jay C. Morse was a shipping agent for the Cleveland Iron Mining Company in Marquette.
 He invested widely in Michigan iron mines, and by 1882 was a wealthy man ready to form his own company.
 Determined to make his own fortune and impress his father-in-law after his return from Europe, Mather sought out business partners.
 Pickands Mather and Company was formed in 1883, dealing in iron ore and pig iron, and mining iron ore from two mines in the Marquette Iron Range.

 Pickands Mather became one of the four major iron ore companies in the United States through the operation of extensive mines in the Lake Superior region.
 By providing ample access to iron ore, steel, and shipping, Mather became increasingly wealthy through the profits reaped by the company and through the inheritance left to him from his father.